aemysites/aemydocs/tutorial.md

 <img width="1174" height="1030" alt="Screenshot 2025-07-10 at 18 45 32" src="https://github.com/user-attachments/assets/686489ac-7707-4984-9d3f-2af737139359" />

-**Summary**: With the `Import script` prompt, AEMY created parser and transformer scripts for each block type identified in the `tools/importer/inventory.json`, which will allow in the next step to reliably convert the content from your site to Edge Delivery blocks.
+**Summary**: With the `Import script` prompt, AEMY created parser and transformer scripts for each block type identified in the `tools/importer/inventory.json`, which will allow the next step to reliably convert the content from your site to Edge Delivery blocks.

 **Reference**: [Import script command details](aemy-prompts.md#import-script)

 ## Step 4: Import and upload content

-Now comes the key part; effectively migrating the content from your website into clean, semantic documents that Edge Delivery can use.
+Now comes the key part; effectively migrating the content from your website into clean, semantic documents that can be used with Edge Delivery.
 Let's dive in and watch your site come to life.

 ### Import content